ianfisk/teaching/_pages/teacher-quality-standards-1.md

 My transition into teaching is something I see as the perfect application of the knowledge I’ve gained studying and working as an engineer.
 Teaching gives me an outlet to give back to the community in a tangible way, making an impact that matters more than, say, managing servers and looking at application usage metrics.

+## Reflection

+This collection of artifacts and reflections powerfully illustrates mastery of content and pedagogical expertise in teaching, specifically within the realm of Computer Science.
+With my work experience and innate curiosity, I have a deep understanding of software engineering and many other disciplines used in the professional world.
+This wealth of experience allows me to develop lessons that cross boundaries and incorporate many important aspects of engineering, business, math, and literacy.

+I found that incorporating math to be one of the easier things when designing lessons given my love and enthusiasm for the subject.
+If I’m enthusiastic about the lesson that rubs off on my students and goes a long way in developing intrinsic motivation in them.
+Literacy also fits in well with Computer Science and Business curriculums, since there is so much jargon and reading required for these subjects.

 ## See more

 - [Teaching Standard II]({{ site.baseurl }}/standards/two)